-AP Seminar (Pending approval for 2017-18) This course gives students an introduction to conducting independent analysis of complex ideas across various disciplines.
+AP Seminar /AP English Language & Composition This course gives students an introduction to conducting independent analysis of complex ideas across various disciplines.
 It involves reading and understanding advanced source material in the form of texts and other media.
 You're expected to synthesize information from different sources and formulate research questions based on these source materials.
 You'll elaborate on these ideas through essays, oral presentations, and team projects.
 The goal is to provide students with the tools to evaluate information accurately and make compelling, evidence-based arguments.

-Prerequisite: Enriched English 10 - 85% in first semester)
+Prerequisite: English 9-85% or teacher's recommendation